netsuite-open-accounting-period

 How to Reopen a Closed Accounting Period in NetSuite

 To open the closed accounting periods in NetSuite, you must have the "Override Period Restrictions" permission granted by the system administrator.
-To reopen a closed accounting period, simply go to Setup > Accounting > Manage G/L > Manage Accounting Periods and click on the Checklist icon for the period.
+To reopen a closed accounting period, go to Setup > Accounting > Manage G/L > Manage Accounting Periods and click on the Checklist icon for the period.

 Next, go to the Close Accounting Period page and click on "Reopen Period."
 Enter the text in the Justification field explaining why you're reopening said period, and click on "Reopen Period" once again.
 It's worth noting that you may need to redo the entire checklist of tasks to close the period you previously opened.

-After you made all the necessary changes and edits to the company's freshly reopened accounting period, you can close it quickly using the Quick Close option, which expedites the entire closing process.
+After you have made all the necessary changes and edits to the company's freshly reopened accounting period, you can close it quickly using the Quick Close option, which expedites the entire closing process.
 With that said, Quick Close demands special permissions, ensuring that only authorized personnel are able to reopen and edit particular accounting period tasks.

 Common FAQs Related to Accounting Periods in NetSuite